joelnewcomer/eurokera/wp-content/plugins/relevanssi/readme.txt

 * ACF Flexible Content field indexing didn't work properly, possibly due to a change in ACF.
 That should now work better.

 == Upgrade notice ==

+= 4.0.9 =
+* Fixes broken tag and category searching and indexing.
+Reindex after the update!

+= 4.0.8 =
+* Improvements to highlighting and excerpts.

 = 4.0.7 =
 * Small bug fixes.